buhe/langchain-swift/README.md

 ## Setup
-1. Create env.txt file in main project.
+1. Create env.txt file in main project at root directory.
 2. Set some var like OPENAI_API_KEY or OPENAI_API_BASE

 Like this.